Flushing-Phelps Library

 History

-In 1933 the Flushing Township Board took over management of the library.
+In 1933, the Flushing Township Board took over management of the library.
 The library was renamed the Flushing Township Public Library.
 The library was moved into the west wing of the old Presbyterian Church on Main Street.
+Marian Packard financed the remodel of the building in 1940, and a dedication to her was held in November.
+A bookmobile was started to serve rural areas in the township.

 Flora Bate, the first full time librarian, held that position until 1944.
 Ella Kitchenmaster followed and was the librarian until 1955 when Marian Anderson became the librarian.
 Elliott Horton was the last librarian of the independent Flushing Library.
 In 1964, the library established the Marian Packard Adult Reading Room.

-The Duramold building, an empty manufacturing plant at the corner of Maple and Elm streets was purchased by Flushing City and Flushing Township in 1991.
+In 1990, there was an unsuccessful millage vote for a new library and senior center.
+The Duramold building, an empty manufacturing plant at the corner of Maple and Elm streets, was purchased by Flushing City and Flushing Township in 1991.
 The building was renovated to house the Flushing Library and the Flushing Senior Center and opened on March 23, 1991.
-The Flushing Area Library occupies 3,400 square feet of space in the building.
+The library was renovated in the late 1990s with a new circulation desk and carpeting.

-In 2007 an unsuccessful millage proposal was put on the ballot to fund the renovation of the former Flushing City Hall into a library.
+In 2007, an unsuccessful millage proposal was put on the ballot to fund the renovation of the former Flushing City Hall into a library.